DreamHelium/dhlrc/README.md

 It uses [libnbt](https://github.com/djytw/libnbt) as the library to read litematica file.

+Since it's a general-purpose project, the `assets` and `data` file should be provided by user.
+Luckily, there's a simple wizard in `utility` in Qt module which helps you to do this.

 ## Dependencies

 - [libnbt](https://github.com/djytw/libnbt) (already in submodule of the repo)